hypertoast/llm-zoomcamp-2024/project3/readme.md

 - Kaggle Dataset: [Mental Health Conversational Data](https://www.kaggle.com/datasets/elvis23/mental-health-conversational-data/) for knowledge base creation.
 - Python: Used for building the application pipeline.
 - Streamlit: For creating the UI to interact with the system.
-- Transformers: For creating vector embeddings using the sentence-transformers/all-MiniLM-L6-v2 model.
+- Transformers: For creating vector embeddings using the sentence-transformers/all-mpnet-base-v2 model.
+- Elastic Search: Used as a vector data store to save embeddings from the dataset.
+- Postgres: To perform RAG Monitoring, Feedback and Analytics.
 - OpenAI API: For generating responses using the gpt-4 model.
 - Docker: For containerization of the pipeline and the application.